Guns N’ Roses were in turmoil in 1995.

 To its credit, it produces some truly sublime moments.

-Lincoln Journal: “Despite all the pressure, Axl has succeeded in making a very decent record, one which easily links up with the band’s previous efforts and features some amazing moments.
+Lincoln Journal: “Despite all the pressure, Axl Rose has succeeded in making a very decent record, one which easily links up with the band’s previous efforts and features some amazing moments.

-Sick Of This Life, Not That You’d Care
+Sick Of This Life (Not That You’d Care)

 Despite having all the momentum in the world, Axl wasn’t happy.